elastos/Elastos.Developer.Website/content/guides/elastos_schemes.md

 The Elastos wallet scheme is the way for DApps to request operations to be completed by an Elastos wallet, on behalf of the user.
 For example, if your DApp wishes to request a payment from a user, it will call the payment scheme, which will open the installed wallet app, which will proceed to the payment (because it's the only one to know private user information), and send the payment confirmation to your app.

-Schemes and parameters are the sames for all programming environments.
+Schemes and parameters are the same for all programming environments.
 Nevertheless, the way to call them and get response changes.

 The full reference is available {{< internallink "here" "/reference/wallet_scheme.md" >}}.